There are several different types of depression, which have different symptoms and causes ranging from mild to severe:

 - Melancholia - a less common and more severe form of depression which causes slowed movements and a complete loss of pleasure in everything.

-- Psychotic depression - a rare form of depression accompanied by a distorted view of reality, such as delusional thinking (negative and untrue beliefs) and hearing voices.
+- Psychotic depression - a rare form of depression accompanied by a distorted view of reality, such as delusional thinking (negative and untrue beliefs) and hallucinations (e.g. hearing voices).

 - Antenatal and postnatal depression - triggered by pregnancy or childbirth.
 Up to 10% of pregnant women and 16% in the 3 months after birth will suffer from depression.